 A public health physician is defined as a physician whose training, practice and world view are based in large part on a population focus rather than individual practice, that is, on assuring the availability of essential public health services to a population using skills such as leadership, management, and education as well as clinical interventions.
 Tulane's Preventive Medicine Residency Program responds to the urgent need for a highly trained public health workforce by providing resident physicians the means for acquisition and application of the knowledge, skills, and attitudes of preventive medicine and public health in real-life settings.

 Career paths of our recent graduates range from academics including clinical research to public health practice in local, regional, national, and international agencies; other graduates have entered the private sector for clinical practice or health care administration.

 I invite you to explore the possibilities of Tulane's Preventive Medicine Residency Program.
 The program offers an excellent avenue to maximize your educational experiences that will prepare you for leadership positions in the future!
 As you browse through the website, please feel free to contact us.

 Together at the American College of Preventive Medicine Annual Meeting in New Orleans, February 2014

-"Left to right" Dr. Louis Trachtman (program director); Dr. Clarissa Hoff (assistant program director); Dr. Alan Ou, Dr. Julie Holden, Dr. Steven Budd
+"Left to right" Dr. Louis Trachtman (former program director); Dr. Clarissa Hoff (program director); Dr. Alan Ou, Dr. Julie Holden, Dr. Steven Budd

-"Left to right" Dr. Louis Trachtman (program director), Dr. Alan Ou, Dr. Frank Welch
+"Left to right" Dr. Louis Trachtman (former program director), Dr. Alan Ou, Dr. Frank Welch